bananabr/TimeException/README.md

 ```

 ### Process execution mode
 Execution mode 2 (--mode 2) will try to map processes in Defender's exclusion list.
 A user must provide a list of process names to be tested through the **--targets** argument.
 The extensions in the targets file must have the format **program.exe** (e.g. calc.exe, mspaint.exe, etc).
 Process execution mode requires a benchmarker to be provided.
-A benchmarker is a console application who accepts --sample-size as a valid argument and outputs a double floating point number.
+A benchmarker is a console application that accepts --sample-size as a valid argument and outputs a double floating point number.
 TimeException itself is a benchmarker.
 The **--sample-size** argument can be used to adjust the number of operations performed by the benchmarker to calculate its result.

 Example:
 ```